A novel team task, a nominated team leader and (hopefully) a willing team. How will they perform? Everyone is under surveillance! Lots to discuss!

 At the debrief the skills and attributes demonstrated are discussed.
 What were the differences in approach?
 Did the best photo come from the ‘best’ leader?
 Did the ‘best’ leader have the ‘happiest’ team?
 Plenty to discuss!

 A handout, 10 Top Tips, for teams to take away is issued at the end and rounds off the session.
-NB it can also be given to some or all the leaders at the start, to aid their preparation (see Trainer’s Role over the page).
+NB it can also be given to some or all the leaders at the start, to aid their preparation (see Trainer’s Role below).
 Do the recipients of the top tips outperform the other leaders, or not?